About the Automotive Trends Data

 Fuel Economy and CO2 Metrics

-The CO2 emissions and fuel economy data in this report fall into one of two categories based on the purpose of the data, and the subsequent required emissions test procedures.
+The carbon dioxide (CO2) emissions and fuel economy data in this report fall into one of two categories based on the purpose of the data and the subsequent required emissions test procedures.

-The first category is compliance data, which is measured using laboratory tests required by law for demonstrating compliance with CAFE.
-For consistency, EPA also adopted these tests for the GHG regulations.
+The first category is compliance data, which is measured using laboratory tests required by law for CAFE and adopted by EPA for GHG compliance.
 Compliance data are measured using EPA city and highway test procedures (the “2-cycle” tests), and fleetwide averages are calculated by weighting the city and highway test results by 55% and 45%, respectively.
-These procedures are required for compliance; however, they no longer accurately reflect real world driving.
+These procedures are required for compliance; however, they no longer accurately reflect real-world driving.
 Compliance data may also encompass credits and other flexibilities that manufacturers can use towards meeting their emissions standards.

 The second category is estimated real-world (previously called “adjusted”) data, which is measured using additional laboratory tests to capture a wider range of operating conditions (including hot/cold weather and higher acceleration) that an average driver will encounter.
 This expanded set of tests is referred to as “5-cycle” testing.
 City and highway results are weighted 43% city and 57% highway, consistent with fleetwide driver activity data.
 The city and highway values are the same values found on new vehicle fuel economy labels, however the label combined value is weighted 55% city and 45% highway.
 Unlike compliance data, the method for calculating real-world data has evolved over time, along with technology and driving habits.

 |CO2 and Fuel Economy Data Category||Purpose||Current City/Highway Weighting||Current Test Procedure Basis|

 |Compliance||Basis for manufacturer compliance with standards||55% / 45%||2-cycle|